Minyus/causallift/README.md

 - Support for classification models other than Logistic Regression to estimate propensity scores which would need calibration
 - Support for multiple treatments

+## Contributing

+Any feedback is welcome!

+Please create an issue for questions, suggestions, and feature requests.
-Any feedback, suggestions, pull requests to enhance/correct documentation, usability, and features are welcomed!
+Please open pull requests to improve documentation, usability, and features against `v1.0` branch. (`v0.0 is no longer active.)

-Separate pull requests for each improvement are appreciated rather than a single big pull request.
+Separate pull requests for each improvement are appreciated rather than a big pull request.
+It is encouraged to adopt PEP 8 style guide, Google docstrings, and PEP 484 type hints.
+It is recommended to use an intelligent IDE such as PyCharm.

 If you could write a review about CausalLift in any natural languages (English, Chinese, Japanese, etc.) or implement similar features in any programming languages (R, SAS, etc.), please let me know.
 I will add the link here.